Pavalkiz-9156/AppleOS/README.md

-# cities-html
+# AppleOS
-A citybuilder in HTML!
+Operating System in SCRATCH!